 Why life (and games) require rails.

-The majority of video games today contain one large objective, the rail, and many minute “side-quests.”
-While the gamer plays through the game, the concepts of time and duties never impede on the story.
+The majority of video games today contain one large objective, a rail, and many minute “side-quests.”
+While the player treks through the game, the concepts of time and duties never impede on the story.
 In Skyrim, for example, if you want to become a scholar, there is time for that.
 If you want to become a mage, there is time for that.
 So on and so forth.
 All the while, the main quest remains to be tackled.
-Differentiating from reality, the game’s main quest will never go away, it remains the eventual goal of the game, therefore the anxiety that time provides in reality never has an effect on the character within the game.
+Differentiating from reality, the game’s main quest never goes away and remains the game’s eventual goal.
+The real-life anxiety manifested by the harbinger of time never has an effect on the in-game character

-Paralleled against modern video games, it seems as if many people get caught up in the little things, duties or side-quests, which in turn takes their focus off of the larger picture, the rail.
-Most of us have many dreams and aspirations but the more we are caught up in routine and tending to the “small stuff,” the more impossible attaining these dreams seems.
+Paralleled against modern video games, it seems as if many people get caught up in the little things, duties or side-quests, which in turn pull their focus away from the larger picture or rail.
+Most of us have many dreams and aspirations but the more we are caught up in routine and tending to the “small stuff,” the more impossible attaining these dreams appears to be.

 I spend 40-hours a week in a cyclic job as a computer technician; no internal, rewarding progress made.
 While I better hone my skills in the realms of customer service and technical expertise, it does not get me any closer to writing a book or script or blog, building a video game or film, hosting my own entertainment news podcast, or becoming a Walt Disney Imagineer.
-By the time I am done with my routine day job, I would rather spend my time with my significant other and/or family.
+The exhaustion created from my routine day job encourages me to spend my free time with my significant other and/or family.

-I realized that when presented with unlimited options and limited time, I am unsure of the path I would like to take.
-I consider myself a jack-of-all-trades; good at many things, exceptional in nothing.
-I majored in political science at the University of California, Irvine, I currently work as a computer technician, I maintain two blogs: the media review blog TheStarrList.com and the Teenage Mutant Ninja Turtle fan blog TMNTPartyVan.com, I extinguished an interest in architecture after taking a few classes, I play and record music, and I am developing a few screenplays and a novel.
-All in an attempt to discover my passion with the limited time I have to eventually decided on a career.
+I now realize that when presented with unlimited options and limited time, I am unsure of the path I would like to take.
+I consider myself a jack-of-all-trades; good at many things, exceptional at nothing.
+Amongst my college education, work, and hobbyist writing endeavors, I attempt to dabble in many fields, all in an attempt to discover my passion with the limited time I have to eventually decided on a career.